 WADA Prohibited List

 Athletes face additional restrictions.
-The World Anti-Doping Agency prohibits numerous peptides including:
+The World Anti-Doping Agency’s 2026 Prohibited List bans numerous peptides under category S2 (Peptide Hormones, Growth Factors, Related Substances and Mimetics), including:

 Using these substances can lead to bans, disqualification, and loss of medals for competitive athletes.